liamrisdon/java-chitter-server/README.md

 # java-chitter-server
-Server for Chitter project built using Java, Spring Boot and Maven
+Server for Chitter project built using Java and Spring Boot